 This potentiometer limits the maximum base-load reference to prevent unit overloading by the internal and/or external base load reference potentiometer.
-To adjust the limit, adjust the internal and/or external base-load reference potentiometers fully clockwise.
-Then adjust the Base Load Limit potentiometer for the desired base-load limit voltage level measured at terminals 11 (+) and 13 (-).
+To adjust the limit with the generator offline, adjust the internal and/or external base-load reference potentiometers fully clockwise.
+Then adjust the Base Load Limit potentiometer for the desired base-load limit voltage level measured at terminals 11 (-) and 13 (+).
 A typical level is 3 Vdc.
 If an external base-load potentiometer is added after this limit is set, the limit must be reset to compensate for the added parallel resistance.